pilcrowonpaper/pilcrow/src/posts/astro.md

 ## In a nutshell

-What makes Astro truly great is that it has everything you really need for building the frontend.
+What makes Astro truly great is that it has everything you really need for building websites.
 And it's achieved in a modern, yet simple manner.
 It's not really shiny or cutting-edge, but everything is so straightforward that it requires no mental overhead and just works.
-I think the maintainers has made an excellent effort to keep the project focus limited and avoid feature-creep.
+I think the maintainers have made an excellent effort to keep their scope limited.

 This is very blog, as well as the [docs for Lucia](https://lucia-auth.com), has been built with Astro.
 It's just such a joy to use.